thabse/WPFCustomMessageBox/README.md

 WPFCustomMessageBox uses static methods just like the standard .NET MessageBox, so you can plug-and-play the new library without modifying any code.
 When you want to add custom text, just use the special methods outlined below.

+Note that when providing a `System.Windows.Window` owner for a message box, the behavior of this message box is not identical to the standard .NET MessageBox.

 **Standard .NET Message Box**